GoogleCloudPlatform/workflows-demos/README.md

 # Workflows Samples

-[Workflows](https://cloud.google.com/workflows) allows you to orchestrate and automate Google Cloud and HTTP-based API services with serverless workflows.
+[Workflows](https://cloud.google.com/workflows) allow you to orchestrate and automate Google Cloud and HTTP-based API services with serverless workflows.

 In this sample, you will orchestrate multiple Cloud Functions, Cloud Run and external services in a workflow.